fontforge/fontforge.github.io/en-US/downloads/mac.md

 ---

 FontForge is not a regular Mac application.
 It was developed since 2001 as a UNIX application, so don't expect it to look and behave like a normal Mac
 Application.
-It doesn't.

-It does run on Macs, though it requires a UNIX compatibility layer.
+It runs on Macs thanks to a UNIX compatibility layer.

 Install Beta Package
 ---------------